dotnet/command-line-api/docs/model-binding.md

 # Model Binding

+_**This document describes System.CommandLine Beta 1.
+Some of the functionality described here now requires a separate package, [System.CommandLine.NamingConventionBinder](https://www.nuget.org/packages/System.CommandLine.NamingConventionBinder).
+For more details, please see [the Beta 2 announcement](https://github.com/dotnet/command-line-api/issues/1537).**_

 Parsing command line arguments is a means to an end.
 You probably don't really want to think about parsing the command line.
 You just want some arguments passed to a method, based on some command line arguments.

 In C#, the application entry point method has always looked something like this: